 - Kuja of Final Fantasy IX is another male character along the lines of this (though his gender isn't necessarily obvious at first glance.)
-He's quite vain about his appearance and while he doesn't specifically pursue eternal youth, this is probably because he mistakenly believes he's immortal; upon learning that he isn't, he has a Suicidal Cosmic Temper Tantrum because he can't bear the thought of the world existing without him.
+He's quite vain about his appearance and while he doesn't specifically pursue eternal youth, this is because he mistakenly believes he's already immortal; upon learning that he isn't, he has a Suicidal Cosmic Temper Tantrum because he can't bear the thought of the world existing without him.

-- The evil queen in Curse Of Enchantia kidnaps Brad (the player's character) as a final ingredient for her spell of constant youth.
+- The evil queen in Curse of Enchantia kidnaps Brad (the player's character) as a final ingredient for her spell of constant youth.

 - A factor in Lobelia's Face–Heel Turn in Duel Savior Destiny long ago was that she was bitter over how ugly her scarring was.
 When it finally came down to fight against her former ally, she ended the fight by stealing her more beautiful body.